 Dirt and temperature changes can impact the reliability of manual measurements.

-Why do non-contact thickness gauges outperform manual measurement tools?
+Why do non-contact, laser thickness gauges outperform manual measurement tools?

 Non-contact measurement tools, such as the Mate Gauge Benchtop and the Mate Gauge 3 laser thickness gauges, are in effect a highly accurate micrometer, combined with a super-human operator that can repeat thousands of identical measurements per second.

 Laser thickness gauges can consistently outperform manual tools due to their unique design and characteristics:

 Laser sensors allow for high frequency scanning, providing multiple sampling points at a push of a button.
 Furthermore, laser gauges can provide a data-rich output to help operators and engineers examine the material profile: peak detection, cross section, grid scanning...